ValentinOzeel/RAGalactic/README.md

 ## What could be improved

-- Using different models regarding both the llm used (currently llama3 through ollama) and embeddings (currently BAAI/bge-small-en-v1.5 through HuggingFace).
+- Trying other models regarding both the llm used (currently llama3 through ollama) and embeddings (currently BAAI/bge-small-en-v1.5 through HuggingFace).

 - Potentially let the user choose the llm and embedding models.